EntityRisk/.github/.github/ISSUE_TEMPLATE/create-package-release.md

 - [ ] Run `cz bump --dry-run` and confirm that the commitizen-derived version bump is the expected increment as per [Semantic Versioning](https://semver.org/)
 - [ ] Run `cz bump -ch --no-verify` and then push with `git push && git push --follow-tags`
 - [ ] The reviewer must then formally approve the PR to be merged.

-## Guidelines

-The following are guidelines for preparing the user-facing release notes.

-- Inspect the previous releases and follow their conventions, with preference to the most recent ones.
-- Include details regarding the changes that are relevant to the user.
-Do not include implementation details that are not user-facing.
-- Updates should be included in all applicable sections.
-For example, a bug fix that introduces a breaking change should be listed under both the "API changes" and "Bug fixes" sections.